vectordotdev/vector/rfcs/2021-10-14-9477-buffer-improvements.md

 ## Outstanding Questions

-- Should we prioritize a particular external buffer implementation first?
+- [x] Should we prioritize a particular external buffer implementation first?
 For example, Kafka vs SQS, or S3 vs GCP.
+  - **Answer:** We'll start with implementing Kafka as the first external buffer type.
-- Should we reconsider using the existing sinks/sources to power external buffers?
+- [x] Should we reconsider using the existing sinks/sources to power external buffers?
     - Supporting batching of values to make it more efficient, handling service-specific authentication, etc, would be trivial if we used the existing code.
     - It may also inextricably tie us to code that is hard to test and hard to document in terms of invariants and behavior.
+    - **Answer:** No, we will stick with the isolated code design/approach.
-- Is it actually possible for us to (de)serialize the buffer configuration in a way that we can detect both modes without overlap?
+- [x] Is it actually possible for us to (de)serialize the buffer configuration in a way that we can detect both modes without overlap?
+  - **Answer:** We should be able to wrap the existing buffer configuration type with an enum, and add another variant to support an "extended" configuration.
+We already have examples of `serde::Serializer` implementations that can generate varying outputs based on the value of a given field, so we will add a new field, tentatively called `advanced`, that can be set to `true` to unlock support for defining a series of buffer types that get nested within one another.
-- Can we reasonably support “drop oldest” behavior?
+- [x] Can we reasonably support “drop oldest” behavior?
 This would mean having to hijack the reader side to forcefully advance it, adding an extra constraint around the design and behavior of each buffer.
 For in-memory only, it could even imply a lock around the receiver itself.
   [#8209](https://github.com/vectordotdev/vector/issues/8209)
+  - **Answer:** I do not believe we can reasonably support this without hamstringing our performance for all buffer types.
+While some users may have asked for it, it does not seem to have enough traction to warrant focusing energy on coming up with a performant design that supports it.

 ## Plan Of Attack